Peter-T-Ruehr/scAnt/README.md

 # Installation
 The original scAnt authors' GitHub instructions start from the header *Installation* below.
 I have added a nutshell version with some tips here:
+## Download
 * download code from https://github.com/Peter-T-Ruehr/scAnt
 	* Code -> Download ZIP
 * unpack ZIP file

+## Python
 * (installing latest version of Python (if not already installed) should not be necessary when you keep the box checked during miciconda installation to use miniconda as Python, but I couldn't test it because Python was already installed on my system)

+## miniconda
 * install miniconda from https://docs.conda.io/en/latest/miniconda.html
   * choose *Miniconda3 Windows 64-bit*
   * during installation
     * check boxes to install for *All Users* and to register miniconda as system Python
     * change destination folder to "C:\Miniconda3"
+    * type "path" in your Windows search bar to check the system environment variables
+        * in the "Advanced" tab, cick on "Environmet Variables"
+	* under "System variables", select the line "PATH" or "Path" and click "Edit..."
+	    * if acces management makes this unaccessable, use the "User variables for <username> instead
+        * if not already there, add the path to the conda folder (`C:\Miniconda3\condabin`) here, save and close the all windows

-* install pre-configured conda environment
+## Pre-configured conda environment
 * in the scAnt-master folder, open a command line window
 * run `cd conda_environment`
 * run `conda env create -f scAnt_WINDOWS.yml` - I have done this with admin rights, but am not sure if that is necessary
-     * if console returns "'conda' is not recognized [...]", follow one of the suggestions below.
-The first solution (a) is the recommended way to solve this problem, but is prevented on some computers due to restrictive access rights.
-The second solution (b) works as well, but means that for every time you start the scAnt, you have to use the `C:\Miniconda3\condabin\conda.bat` command instead of just typing `conda`.
-       1. type "path" in your Windows search bar to edit the system environment variables
-         * in the "Advanced" tab, cick on "Environmet Variables"
-         * under "System variables", select the line "PATH" or "Path" and click "Edit..."
-         * add the path to the conda folder here and save
-       2. instead of `conda`, use `C:\Miniconda3\condabin\conda.bat`, i.e. `C:\Miniconda3\condabin\conda.bat env create -f scAnt_WINDOWS.yml` for the above command
+* if console returns "'conda' is not recognized [...]", make sure that the path variable is set correctly (s. above)
 * restart terminal
 * run ´conda activate scAnt´ - this should not result in any error message
-    * remember: if you chose solution 2 from above, run `C:\Miniconda3\condabin\conda.bat activate scAnt` instead
+* close the terminal

+## DigiCamControl
 * download and install DigiCamControl from http://digicamcontrol.com/download
 * test scAnt and DigiCamControl installation:
    * run `cd GUI`
    * run `python Live_view_DSLR.py`

+## Pololu motor drivers
 * download Pololu Tic T500 stepper motor drivers from https://www.pololu.com/product/3134/resources
   * choose *Tic Software and Drivers for Windows*
   * during installation, keep the recommended settings, including the tick for adding to the PATH environment
-  * (re)plug stepper motor USB cables to PC
+  * (re)plug stepper motor USB cables to PC (most-likely via the scAnt USB-Hub)
 * open comman line and run `ticcmd --list`
    * a list with three stepper motor IDs should be printed to the console
+   * if console returns "'ticcmd' is not recognized [...]", make sure that the path variable is set correctly (s. above, this time use `C:\Program Files (x86)\Pololu\Tic\bin` as the path (double-check if that is actually were you installed the Tic software).
+Restart terminal and try `ticcmd --list` again
 * open the *Tic Control Center* and find out which motor is which.
 Be careful to to let any parts of the scAnt setup run into each other - only use very few steps to move the motors until you know which one is which.
-* Open ./scripts/Scanner_Controller.py and add the IDs at the correct positions (x = Gimbal arm motor, y = specimen rotation motor, z = focus rail motor)
+* open ./scripts/Scanner_Controller.py and add the IDs at the correct positions (x = Gimbal arm motor, y = specimen rotation motor, z = focus rail motor)
+	* save ./scripts/Scanner_Controller.py and proceed

-Everything should be running now.
-Follow the GitHub instructions belwo the header *Quick Start Guide*
+Congrats!
+Everything should be set now.
+Follow the original authors' instructions below, starting from the header *Quick Start Guide*.

 Original scAnt description:
 # scAnt - Open Source 3D Scanner